 The Northern cod stock off southern Labrador and eastern Newfoundland is one of the most well studied stocks in eastern Canada, perhaps by virtue of its history.
 As such, there are multiple monitoring programs that help inform the status of the stock and data from most of these programs have been integrated into a state-space stock assessment model, called NCAM (Cadigan 2016).
-The “base case” model includes information from research vessel autumn trawl surveys (1983-present), Sentinel fishery surveys (1995-present), inshore acoustic surveys (1995-2009), fishery catch-at-age compositions and partial fishery landings (1983-present), and tagging (1983-present).
-Using a series of observation equations, this TMB based model reduces thousands of historical data points from these monitoring programs into quantities such as recruitment, spawning stock biomass, fishing mortality and natural mortality.
-Once the model is fit to the data, the next step is to produce visual representations of the data and model.
-A standard approach would be to produce static presentations and documents with a series of figures and tables.
-With large amounts of model inputs and outputs, this approach quickly becomes overwhelming for both the analyst and all the stakeholders involved in the stock assessment process.
-First, it is not feasible for the analyst to include and describe all figures and tables produced in a single document.
+The model includes information from research vessel autumn trawl surveys (1983-present), Sentinel fishery surveys (1995-present), inshore acoustic surveys (1995-2009), fishery catch-at-age compositions and partial fishery landings (1983-present), and tagging (1983-present).
+Using a series of observation equations, this TMB based model reduces these thousands of historical data points into quantities such as recruitment, spawning stock biomass, fishing mortality and natural mortality.
+Once the model is fit to the data, the next step is to produce visual representations of the data and model output.
+The usual approach would be to produce static presentations and documents with a series of figures and tables, but with large amounts of model inputs and outputs, this approach quickly becomes overwhelming for both the analyst and all the stakeholders involved.
+First, it is no longer feasible for the analyst to include and describe every figure and table produced in a single document.
 Second, it is difficult for stakeholders to efficiently digest the information that has been compressed into a series of static slides or pages.
 Interactive documents provide a potential solution to this problem as they allow much more information to be contained and accessible on a single screen.

-In the pursuit for an easier and more efficient way to communicate results from NCAM, an interactive and self-contained “dashboard” was developed for the 2018 assessment of Northern cod (Dwyer et al., 2019).
-The concept of using a dashboard was burrowed from the business community where dashboards are frequently used to group a series of interactive visuals and tables to provide at-a-glance views of key performance indicators.
+In the pursuit of an easier and more efficient way to communicate results from NCAM, an interactive and self-contained “dashboard” was developed for the 2018 assessment of Northern cod (Dwyer et al., 2019).
+The concept of using a dashboard was borrowed from the business community where dashboards are frequently used to group a series of interactive visuals and tables to provide at-a-glance views of key performance indicators.
 We used R-based packages (R Core Team 2017) and the RStudio IDE (RStudio Team 2015) to construct a tool for exploring the input and output of NCAM, specifically the flexdashboard (Allaire 2017) package to group interactive plotly-based (Sievert 2018) visuals into a dynamic document.
 We also used the crosstalk (Cheng 2016) package to link the data displayed across multiple plots.
 Via R Markdown (Allaire et al. 2018), the dashboard is rendered into a self-contained html file that is reproducible, interactive, and easy to update following modifications to the model or the addition of new data.